Katosheiri/deep-embedded-entomology/README.md

 ## 1. Technology used

-To achieve our goal of deploying a fully autonomous embedded system for insect classification in the jungle, we utilized a diverse set of technologies and tools across hardware, software, and development platforms.
+To achieve our goal, we utilized a diverse set of technologies and tools across hardware, software, and development platforms.

 ### Hardware